top of page

 Included in the resource is the following common vowel teams:

-The cover for the Vowel Teams Reading Passages resource from Sherbert Learning
+The cover of Vowel Teams and Digraphs from Sherbert LEarning

 • ie